janvmusic/Learning/data-intensive-apps/chapter4.md

 > Compatibility => its a relationship between one process that encodes the data, and another process that decodes it.

 ## Dataflow through databases
+When a process writes, the data is encoded

+When a process reads, the data is decoded

+If it's the same process to _write & read_ backwards compatibility is required.

+In general, there are several different processes accessing a db at the same time.

+It's likely that  some processes accessing the db will be running new code and some will be running older code

+The db might be written by a _newer_ version of the code, and subsequently read by an _older_ version of the code that is still running (forward compatibility)

+> preservation of unknown fields -> Keep the records that I don't recognize intact.

+### Different values written at different times
+A database generally allows any value to be updated at any time.

+> Data outlives the code

+Rewriting (also known as _migrating_) data into a new schema is possible, tho, is an expensive task.
+Avoid if possible!

+Schema evolution thus allows the entire database to appear as if it was encoded with a single schema, but in fact it's built on historical changes

+## Dataflow through services: REST & RPC
+The most common way to communicate over a networks is: _client_ and _server_

+**Important:** Server exposes it's services (API)

+The API consists of a standardized set of protocols and data formats (HTTP, URLs, SSL/TLS, HTML, etc...)

+There are different clients over the web
+- Browsers
+- Native apps
+- Desktop computer

+Usually, the response is  typically not HTML for displaying to a human, but rather an encoding for further processing by the client-side app.

+Clients and servers need to agree on transport protocols & details of that API

+Also remember, a server can be as well **consumer** of another server.
+This approach is used to decompose a large app into smaller services by area of functionality.

+Before it was defined as **SOA**, now refined and rebranded as _**microservices architecture**_

+**Services** expose an application-specific API that only allows inputs and outputs that are predetermined by the business logic.
+This restriction provides **encapsulation**: _services can impose fine-grained restrictions on what clients _can_ & _cannot_ do.

+**Important** A key design goal of a service-oriented/microservices architecture is to make the application easier to change and maintain by making services independently deployable and evolvable.

+In architectures like this, we need to **coordinate / expect** old and new `[code|servers|services]` to live together **without having to coordinate**

+### Web Services
+> web service => When HTTP is used as the underlying protocol for talking to the service

+The main options for a web service are:
+- REST
+- SOAP

+**REST** is not a protocol, but **rather a design philosophy** tied to the principles of HTTP.
+An API designed according to the principles of REST is called _RESTful_

+**SOAP** is an XML-based protocol for making network API request, it aims to be **independent from HTTP** and avoids using most HTTP features.

+SOAP & XML defines its schema using WSDL. _Web services description language_

+SOAP is used by large applications, however its not so welcoming for small companies.
+This is where REST is winning

+Swagger can be used to describe RESTful APIs and produce documentation.

+### The problem with Remote Procedure Calls (RPC)
+> Location transparency => RPC tries to call a method or function over the network and make it look as if it's in the same program

+What are the main flaws over RPC?
+- A network call is unpredictable, meanwhile a local function call is under control (pass or fail)
+- A local function allays returns: `[result|void|throws an error]`, meanwhile a network call might return without a result due a _timeout_.
+- The actual response might be incorrect, you might get an error but due network, **just the result got lost**
+- A local function is **predictable** in process time.
+Meanwhile a network call is **wildly variable**.
+- You need to **pass serialized data** when using a network call.
+- With RPC we might get problems due different languages

+**Important** So in conclusion, **Local function calls** & **remote procedure calls** are **fundamentally different**

+### Current directions for RPC
+> **futures/promises** => Used to encapsulate actions that might fail.
+Also allows you to simplify _joins_ from different services.

+> **Service discovery** => allowing a client to find out at which IP address and port number it can find a particular service.

+RPC frameworks are used on requests between services owned by the same organization, typically within the same data center.
+That's it's strength.

+### Data encoding and evolution for RPC